tom-lord/regexp-examples/README.md

 For more detail on this, see [configuration options](#configuration-options).

-If you'd like to understand how/why this gem works, please check out my [blog post](http://tom-lord.weebly.com/blog/reverse-engineering-regular-expressions) about it!
+If you'd like to understand how/why this gem works, please check out my [blog post](http://tom-lord.weebly.com/blog/reverse-engineering-regular-expressions) about it.

 ## Usage